 Edward Hobart died in December of 1936.
 Mabel Hobart continued to live at 284 Marlborough.
 In September of 1944, she applied for (and subsequently received) permission to remodel the interior to accommodate a “Shepard Home Lift” operating from the first to the second floor.

 She continued to live and maintain her office at 284 Marlborough, and to operate it as a lodging house, until about 1951.

-By 1952, 284 Marlborough was the home of James Costello and his wife, Margaret (McDonald) Costello, who operated it as a lodging house.
-They previously had lived at 240 Marlborough, where they also operated a lodging house.
+On December 17, 1951, 284 Marlborough was acquired from the trust by Ellen Gertrude (Costello) Hogan, the wife of Edward Francis Hogan.
+They lived in Watertown.
+284 Marlborough became the home of her brother, James G. Costello, and his wife, Margaret (McDonald) Costello, who operated it as a lodging house.
+They previously had lived at 240 Marlborough, also owned by Ellen Hogan, where they also had operated a lodging house.

 The property changed hands.
-It remained an apartment house in 2014.
+It remained an apartment house in 2021.